2014 Collegiate Rugby Championship

 The 2014 USA Sevens Collegiate Rugby Championship was a rugby sevens tournament.
 The tournament was held on May 30 — June 1 at PPL Park in Chester, Pennsylvania.
 It was the fifth annual Collegiate Rugby Championship, and the fourth consecutive year that the tournament is held at PPL Park.
 California defeated Kutztown 24-21 in the final to secure the CRC Championship for the second year in a row.
+Penn State defeated Ohio state in the women's final for their second consecutive win as well.